The Scoop on Deferred MBA Admissions

 A deferred admissions admit enjoys being part of the MBA community for more years than a traditional MBA admit.
 These individuals have about four years from admission to graduation to explore the business school experience in depth.

-MBA programs often offer check-ins with deferred admissions admits such as in November of each year.
+MBA programs often offer check-ins with deferred admissions admits in November of each year.
 At that time, the admit can let the MBA program know when he or she expects to matriculate.
 Plus, this check-in process gives them the same access to scholarship opportunities.

 Hear from our successful deferred MBA admissions clients.

-A recent HBS 2+2 admit, and a client of SBC wrote in to say:
+A recent HBS 2+2 admit, and a client of SBC, wrote in to say:

 “Being a 2+2 admit means you are a part of the larger 2+2 community, which includes both current admits (for multiple years, since admits can defer for 2-4 years) and past 2+2 alumni.
 One of the first admit events HBS hosted was a panel with previous 2+2 students, and we had the opportunity to hear their stories and ask them questions directly.
 You are also invited to other quarterly events such as networking events and mock cases that are exclusive to 2+2ers.”